pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 map (+1) (map (*2) [1, 2, 3]) == map (\x -> (x * 2) + 1) [1, 2, 3]
 ```

-Lastly, it is worth pointing out that Futhark is truely _purely_ functional language, unlike other so-called pure languages, such as Haskell, which claim to have no side effects, yet provide escape hatches out of the purity.
+Lastly, it is worth pointing out that Futhark is truly _purely_ functional language, unlike other so-called pure languages, such as Haskell, which claim to have no side effects, yet provide escape hatches out of the purity.
 After all, there is no such thing as IO in the absence of effects.
 Consequently, Futhark does not support IO.
 Instead, the language is built to be embedded into, and called from, a host language.
 The compiler can emit either Python or C code which uses CUDA or OpenCL internally.
 It is then your job to call into this generated code.

-If you ever find yourself wanting to do some perfomant number-crunching, and your problem can be expressed elegantly in a functional language, definitely give Futhark a shot.
+If you ever find yourself wanting to do some performant number-crunching, and your problem can be expressed elegantly in a functional language, definitely give Futhark a shot.

 # ISPC
 ## Selling point: A programming model focused on vectorization

 > Again, I am quite biased on this language.
 I wrote my thesis about it, after all.

 Moore's Law is well known among programmers.
 Once upon a time, he postulated that the number of transistors in a CPU would double about every 2 years.
 For a long time, this conjecture seemed very reasonable, but as time passed, it veered further and further from reality.
-At some point, you simply can't pack transistors any closer to eachother without hitting a wall imposed by the laws of physics.
+At some point, you simply can't pack transistors any closer to each other without hitting a wall imposed by the laws of physics.

-In our neverending quest for better performance, multicore CPU's were invented somewhere along the way; if we can't make a single processor any faster, why not just make more processors, and solve many problem instances at once.
+In our never ending quest for better performance, multicore CPUs were invented somewhere along the way; if we can't make a single processor any faster, why not just make more processors, and solve many problem instances at once.
 Programming languages were adapted to allow making use of this setup, usually via multithreading.
 Later still, vector instructions were introduced with instruction sets like [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) and [AVX](https://en.wikipedia.org/wiki/AVX), which allowed processing multiple pieces of data once on a single core, in a paradigm dubbed SIMD (Single-Instruction-Multiple-Data).

 Unfortunately, modern languages still make such vector instructions tedious and cumbersome to use, as most languages were never built around or fundamentally changed to afford ergonomic use of SIMD.
 The options are essentially to invoke individual vector instructions manually via vector intrinsics, which are quite painful to use and annoyingly tied to a single instruction set, or to rely on the [autovectorizing capabilities](https://gcc.gnu.org/projects/tree-ssa/vectorization.html) of most modern compilers, which are brittle and difficult to reason with ([Autovectorization is not a paradigm](https://pharr.org/matt/blog/2018/04/18/ispc-origins)).
 I've met a plethora of programmers who neglect SIMD entirely for these reasons, which is a shame, since it is basically free performance.